Ktsierra/cosmere-reading-order/README.md

 ## Currently Reading

-1. The Emperor's Soul
+1. Shadows for Silence in the Forests of Hell
-2. White Sand Trilogy – (Latest Edition)
+1. White Sand Trilogy – (Latest Edition)
+2. The Emperor's Soul

 ## Next Up